 By Becki from Meet Me In Departures

-Getting to Ayutthaya is easy by train, especially if you’re traveling from Bangkok.
+Getting to Ayutthaya is accessible by train, especially if you’re traveling from Bangkok.
 A frequent service runs from the central station in Bangkok to Ayutthaya, with various fares available, ranging from local to first class.
 The cheapest tickets will cost around 100 Thai Bhat.
 It takes about 2 hours to make the 80km north of the city.
 The ride is scenic and passes through stunning Thai countryside before arriving at Ayutthaya.

 Ideally, you will want to spend more than a day in Ayutthaya.
-The ruins are extensive, and although most of the main sites are located in the center of town, several need a bicycle or taxi to access if time is against you.
+The ruins are extensive, and although most of the main sites are located in the center of town, several need a bicycle or taxi to access them if time is against you.

 Natural Landmarks In Thailand